 Rather than learning how to use a by its translation, it is probably best to learn the purposes for which a is used.
 Look over the list below for some examples of how a is commonly used.
 This chart doesn't cover all its uses, but it does show the uses you are most likely to come across at the beginning stages of learning Spanish.
 Where a is translated, the translation is indicated in boldface.
 (Note: In a few places below you'll see the contraction al, which is short for a + el.)

-- to indicate motion — Almost any verb indicating motion, and even nouns, can be followed by a before the destination. — Llegamos a St. Louis.
-(We arrived at St. Louis.)
+- to indicate motion — Almost any verb indicating motion, and even nouns, can be followed by a before the destination. — Llegamos a Argentina.
+(We arrived in Argentina.)
 Se acercó a la casa.
 (He got near the house.)
 Cayó al piso.
 (It fell to the floor.)
 Esa es la puerta al baño.
 (That is the door to the bathroom.)
 Me siento a la mesa.
 (I am sitting at the table.)

 - to connect a verb with a following infinitive — This use of a is especially common following verbs indicating the start of an action.
 In these cases, a is not translated separately from the infinitive. — Empezó a salir.
 (She began to leave.)
 Entró a hablar contigo.
 (He came in to talk to you.) Él se negó a nadar.
 (He refused to swim.)
 He venido a estudiar.
 (I have come to study.)
 Comenzó a bailar.
 (She began to dance.)
 Voy a cantar.
 (I am going to sing.)